Multi-Fixers/analyze_defects4J/multiline_classification.md

 4. **Closing Bracket Addition**:
    - If the line only contains `}`, it should not be counted, as it does not represent a logical bug fix.

+5. **Adding import statements**:
+   - Adding import statements related to changed line also considered as a single line bug.

+6. **Additions separated by comments or empty lines**:
+ - Line additions separated by comments or empty lines also considered as single line bugs.

 ## Potential Issues in the Logic
 - **Context Awareness**:
   - Ensure the logic handles cases where lines may have context or impact on adjacent lines.
 For example, if lines are only closing a block but should have contained logic.